 How to Order a Tax Return Transcript from the Internal Revenue Service

-If the OSFA requests your tax information, you must order a Tax Return Transcript directly from the Internal Revenue Service (IRS) and submit a SIGNED (by the tax filer) copy to us.
-If we request tax information for both you and your parent(s) or spouse, separate Tax Return Transcripts must be ordered for each tax filer.
+If Harper College requests your federal tax information, you must order an IRS Tax Return Transcript directly from the Internal Revenue Service (IRS) and submit a copy to us.
+If we request federal tax information for both you and your parent(s) or spouse, separate Tax Return Transcripts must be ordered for each tax filer.

-- The tax filer's social security number, date of birth, street address and Zip Code are required to order a transcript.
+- The tax filer's social security number, date of birth, street address and Zip Code are required to order an IRS Tax Return Transcript.

 - The transcript must be mailed to you, not Harper College.

-- We cannot accept the Tax Account Transcript or the Record of Account Transcript unless you are asked to do so.
+- Do not submit the Tax Account Transcript or the Record of Account Transcript unless you are asked to do so.

 Many files require the Office of Student Financial Aid (OSFA) staff to make corrections and submit them electronically to the federal processor.
 Corrections may include changes discovered through the verification process, school identified changes, dependency overrides, etc. Students are encouraged NOT to make any changes to their FAFSA (unless requested by the OSFA) as this could delay the process of completing your file.

 Notification of Award Changes